 Notes: The arrests of adolescents (age 10-17) for drug law violations, per 1,000 adolescents (age 10-17).
 Drug law violations include all crimes involving sale, manufacturing, and possession of drugs.
 Denominators are adjusted by subtracting the population of police agencies that did not report arrests to WASPC.
 In spite of this population adjustment, when the non-reporting police jurisdiction is where much of the crime occurs, the rate for the county will be lower than it would be if that jurisdiction was included.
-For percent subtracted, suppression code definitions and the agencies not reporting, see the Technical Notes and the appendix, Non-Reporting Agencies and Population.
+For more information on the percent subtracted, suppression code definitions and the agencies not reporting, see the Technical Notes and the appendix, Non-Reporting Agencies and Population.

-The types of crimes used within this rate are represented in both Summary UCR and NIBRS systems and are not likely to be substantially impacted by the system change.
+The types of crimes used within this rate have been represented in both Summary UCR and NIBRS systems and are not likely to be substantially impacted by the reporting system changes from 2012 to 2018.
+Refer to the Technical Notes section for information on UCR and NIBRS.